radicle-dev/radicle-upstream/docs/development.md

        ```

 2. Test the release
-    1. Wait for CI of the release candidate PR to pass.
+    1. Wait for the Linux release candidate build on CI to pass.
-    2. Publish the CI artifacts as release candidate binaries.
+    2. Build and notarize the macOS binary on your local machine:

     ```bash
+    CSC_NAME=… \
+    APPLE_ID=… \
+    APPLE_ID_PASSWORD=… \
+    NOTARIZE=true \
+    yarn dist
+    ```

+    3. Publish the CI artifacts as release candidate binaries.

+       ```bash
        ./scripts/release.ts publish-rc-binaries
        ```

-    3. Create QA issues for the release that link to the release candidate
+    4. Create QA issues for the release that link to the release candidate
        binaries.

        ```bash
        ./scripts/release.ts create-qa-issues
        ```

-    4. Test the release by walking through the QA issues.
+    5. Test the release by walking through the QA issues.
-    5. (Optional) To fix bugs, create a PR with the fixes based on the release
+    6. (Optional) To fix bugs, create a PR with the fixes based on the release
        candidate branch.
 Once it has been approved, squash merge it into the
        release candidate branch (see [“Merging Pull Requests"][merging-prs]).
        Then restart the “Test the release” step.
 (Skip creating a QA
        issue in 2.3.)
-    6. Close the QA issues.
+    7. Close the QA issues.

 3. Publish and announce the release
     1. Publish the release candidate binaries under